Looking For Something Florida Keys Related?

 Real Key West Haunted Ghost Photos Video Courtesy of Courtesy of YouTube and KeyDecision

-Considered one of the most haunted places in the United States, it's small wonder that ghost hunting and Key West haunted tours are hugely popular.
+Key West is widely considered as one of the most haunted places in the United States.
+Therefore, it's small wonder that ghost hunting and Key West haunted tours are hugely popular.
 The combination of a turbulent past, and a highly concentrated land mass, has resulted in an almost limitless supply of some of the most haunted true stories.

 The 'other worldly' residents are't shy either about making their presence known, whether by day or night.
 Residents and tourists alike have reported seeing Key West ghostly apparitions, some shadowy, others in full body form.
 A number of sightings revolve around the late Ernest Hemingway who has appeared in full visage waving to guests from his Key West home's upper storey.